 - 2 eggs

 - 1 tablespoon flour

 - ½ cup white wine vinegar

 - ½ teaspoon dry mustard

 - For garnish: chopped fresh chives

 - Meanwhile, place the 2 eggs in a small saucepan.
 Add cold water to the pan, covering the eggs by one inch.
 Place the pan over high heat and bring to a boil.
 Once the water boils, cover the pan and turn off the heat.
-Let the eggs sit for 8 minutes.
+Let the eggs sit for 10 minutes.
 Drain the eggs and place in a bowl of ice water.
 Allow to cool.
 Peel the eggs by gently tapping the egg on the countertop until the shell is cracked all over.
 Slide your thumb under the cracked shell and gently remove all pieces of shell from the egg.
-Slice the eggs thinly.
+Chop one egg and slice the other one thinly.

 - While the potatoes and eggs are cooking, place the bacon in a large skillet over medium heat.
 Cook the bacon, flipping occasionally, until crisp.
 Remove the bacon and place on a paper towel lined plate.
 Set aside.
 Do not drain the bacon grease.